Tsun0193/Tsun0193/README.md

 <br><br>
 <h3 align="left">About me:</h3>

-- 🔭 I’m currently working on [Machine Translation](https://vlsp.org.vn/vlsp2023/eval/mt)
+- 🔭 I’m currently working on Fintech with Machine Learning applications.

-- 🌱 I’m currently learning **Competitive Programming, NLP and Computer Vision**
+- 🌱 I’m currently learning **Finance, NLP and Computer Vision**

-- 👯 I’m looking to collaborate on **Hugging Faces and Machine Translation**
+- 👯 I’m looking to collaborate on **Any Deep Learning Projects**

 - 🤝 I’m looking for help with **Advanced Deep Learning**